-ABOUT THE CREW CHIEFS
+THE CREW CHIEFS

 The wartime "Crew Chiefs" of the Maj.
 Glenn Miller Army Air Forces Orchestra included Artie Malvin (who also soloed), Lynn Allison, Murray Kane, Gene Steck and Steve Steck.
-In January 1945 former member of the Modernaires Bill Conway joined the AAF Orchestra in France and worked with the group as well as substituting on guitar.
-In a 1974 interview with Karl Pearson, Lynn Allison related that he never appeared with the postwar band led by Tex Beneke.
+In January 1945, a former member of the Modernaires Bill Conway joined the AAF Orchestra in France and worked with the group and substituted on guitar.
+In a 1974 interview with Karl Pearson, Lynn Allison said he never appeared with the postwar band led by Tex Beneke.
 Allison did not wish to travel and preferred to settle down in Chicago with his wife Gloria.